Top 5 This Week

 Related Posts

 Players with the Most Assists In History: Scoring goals is what gets the headlines.
-But the pass that created the goal?
-That is often forgotten by the time the celebration is over.
-An assist is proof that a player saw something nobody else saw — a run, a gap, a half-second window — and had the skill to act on it.
-The players on this list are the 10 greatest creators in the history of professional football.
-They are ranked by total career assists, combining club and international numbers into one definitive figure.
+But the pass before the goal is often forgotten the moment the celebration begins.
+An assist means a player spotted a run, found a gap, or picked the right moment to release the ball.
+The players on this list are the 20 greatest creators in the history of professional football.
+They are ranked by total career assists, combining club and international numbers into one final figure.

 Players with the Most Assists In History

 Some of these names are expected.
 A few are genuinely surprising.
-And the gap at the top — Lionel Messi sitting 123 assists clear of everyone else — is something that takes a moment to fully process.
-Read through each profile.
 These are not just statistics.
 They are careers.

 1. Lionel Messi